hrystynaGr/cleanCodeNotes/chapter-3-functions.md

 ## Chapter 3: Functions

-The first part of the chapter discusses function names, function arguments, and rules regarding the length of functions and their level of abstraction.
-Let's explore these concepts with some JavaScript examples.
+In the opening part of the chapter, the author introduces us to function names, function arguments, and guidelines concerning how long functions should be and their level of abstraction.
+Let's delve into these ideas with a few JavaScript examples.

+In the latter part of the chapter, the author acquaints us with error handling, try/catch blocks, and the DRY (Don't Repeat Yourself) principle.
+Furthermore, the author sheds light on the idea that functions should not both modify and compare things, but rather either modify or compare them.
+Additionally, the "no side effect" principle is highlighted.

 **Function Length**
 Back when FORTRAN was very popular, it was recommended that functions should be "no longer than the screen height."
 However, it's important to note that, at that time, the available screen space could only accommodate about 24 lines of code.
 This rule made sense then, but in today's context, where we can fit over 150 lines on one screen, we should not adhere to the "rule of a screen" anymore.
 The author summarizes it as "the smaller, the better."
 Functions should be as concise as possible without sacrificing clarity.